-"TP" - Temperature Degrees Celcius
+"TP" - Temperature Degrees Celsius

-Temperatures are measured at the hottest points on the two PCM2 internal boards, signal and power.
-These values can be exported in one signed byte each.
+Temperatures are measured at the hottest points on the internal board.
+This value can be exported in one signed byte each.
 Scaling is 1 deg C/bit, no offset and with a range between -127 deg C to +128 deg C.

-Please note that these channels are only updated with a time interval of 1,5 sec.
+Please note that this channel are only updated with a time interval of 1,5 sec.